JasonRaveling/pbs-caption-clean/README.md

     ./caption-clean myCaptionFile.xml

+You can also give the modified file a new name.

+    ./caption-clean myCaptionFile.xml newFileName.xml

 ## Find a charachter that isn't being remove?
 If you're noticing a charachter that is probably the cause of a failed ingest, feel free to submit a pull request or open an issue on GitHub.